Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Logs.md

 2017-03-01 16:30:34,061 (INFO) Webcampak : captureUtils.deleteOldPictures(): Directory 20170227 is 2 days old
 ```

-Finally, it capture the time again, and compare it with the beginning of the script.
+Finally, it captures the time again, and compare it with the beginning of the script.
 In this particular case, the entire capture process took a bit over 20 seconds.

 ```Logs
 2017-03-01 16:30:34,063 (INFO) Webcampak : timeUtils.getCurrentSourceTime(): Source Timezone is: Europe/Paris